 Grass seed for sandy soils

-At first glance, sandy soils can appear to be the ideal soil, however they can present a few challenges that make it difficult for some grass seed varieties to grow in.
-Sandy soils are typically free draining and low in nutrients – and are almost the opposite of clay soils.
+At first glance, sandy soils can appear to be the ideal soil for most situations.
+However, they can present a few challenges that make it difficult for some grass seed varieties to grow.
+Sandy soils are typically free draining (unlikely to flood) but they are low in nutrients.
+Their benefits are almost the opposite of clay soils.

 You will most likely have sandy soils if: